jasonjac2/OneMoreWiki/Reference-Commands.md

 the remaining footnotes so there are no gaps.
 Pretty slick, huh?

 ## Replace URLs with Images
 Replaces all or selected hyperlinked URLs that reference online images with those referred image.
 If the image cannot be downloaded, no changes are made.
+This will only affect URLs where you can read the Web address on the page; it skips URLs where the text differs from the actual address.

 ## Replace URLs with Web Page Titles
 Automatically replaces all or selected hyperlinked URLs with the &lt;title> specified on the